 The Reflexology Association of America defines it as “an integrative health practice, that maps the reflection of the body predominately on the feet, hands and outer ears.
 It uses unique manual techniques to deliver pressure to neural pathways assisting the body to function optimally.”

-The effectiveness of reflexology is recognized worldwide by various national health institutions, including The National Institute of Health.
-Risks are minimal, after a reflexology session you may experience the following: lightheadedness, tender feet, increased urination, changes in sleep quality and energy levels.
+The effectiveness of this therapy is recognized worldwide by various national health institutions, including The National Institute of Health.
+Risks are minimal, after a session you may experience the following: lightheadedness, tender feet, increased urination, changes in sleep quality and energy levels.
 There are not many contradictions with reflexology, but critical ones to be aware of are acute infection, deep vein thrombosis and open wounds.

 The National Center for Complementary and Integrative Health mentions a study funded by the National Cancer Institute, women with advanced breast cancer who received reflexology treatments showed improvement in a few symptoms, such as shortness of breath, but not others, such as nausea or pain.
-In this study, reflexology was safe even for the most fragile patients.
+In this study, this type of thereapy was safe even for the most fragile patients.